runekaagaard/hjerne/README.md

 # Hjerne

-Hjerne is an app written ind Django and emacs for managing projects, changesets, and contexts.
-It uses Tree-sitter to understand the code and supports sending changesets into the emacs chatgpt-shell buffer and merging the updated code directly back into your project.
+Hjerne is an app for managing projects, changesets, and contexts.
+It uses Tree-sitter to understand the code and supports sending changesets into a changeset file or the emacs chatgpt-shell buffer and merging the updated code directly back into your project.

 ## Features